-Primarily growing wild in Japan as well as moderate climate zones of China, Europe, Canada and Northeastern United States, Grifola frondosa is a soft-fleshed polypore mushroom identifiable by its gray-brown, wavy overlapping caps, which are assembled in large clusters coming off a single branched stem.
+Growing wild in Japan as well as moderate climate zones of China, Europe, Canada and Northeastern United States, Grifola frondosa is a soft-fleshed polypore mushroom identifiable by its gray-brown, wavy overlapping caps, which are assembled in large clusters coming off a single branched stem.

 This variety, unlike other rounded types, is mostly composed of curled, irregular, sometimes spoon or fan-shaped caps with a white underside.
-The fresh fungi have tender flexible pieces that are easily separated and stripped apart revealing a feathery texture.
+The fresh fungi have tender flexible pieces that are easily separated and stripped apart revealing a stringy texture.

 Japan and Korea were the leading commercial cultivators, mostly exporting the dried variety.

-In recent times, growing and selling fresh maitake is becoming more popular.
-In the U.S., maitake can frequently be found next to other types in many produce sections and local farmers markets.
+In recent times, growing and selling fresh maitake is becoming more popular worldwide.
+In the U.S., it can sometimes be found next to other gourmet types in produce sections and at local farmers markets.

 One maitake-specific beta-glucan that

 has been studied in recent years is its main active constituent known as "D-fraction".
 Maitake's D-fraction is comprised of unique protein-bound

 beta-glucans known as beta-1,3 glucan and beta-1,6 glucan (or a 3-branched ß-l,6-glucan with about 30% protein).
 Although conclusive evidence is still pending, this compound has been scientifically suggested in research to be one of the mushroom's main supportive components to immune system functioning in both mice and on human cells.

 Some supplement manufacturers especially concentrate the D-fraction compound using standardized extracts of the fruiting body.
 Depending on the strength, these can contain a certain amount of D-fraction per serving, at a standard strength or professional strength dose amounts.